krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 space can now be measured directly, dissected, composed, and analyzed as first-class constructs—built on a remarkably simple yet general primitive—the presence.

-#### The heart of the matter
+### The heart of the matter

-At its core, the calculus exploits the difference between the two independent statements—“The task started development on Monday” and “The task completed development on Friday”—and a single, unified assertion: “The task was present in development from Monday through Friday.”
+In the context of reasoning about software tasks for example, the calculus exploits the difference between the two independent statements—“The task started development on Monday” and “The task completed development on Friday”—and a single, unified assertion: “The task was present in development from Monday through Friday.”

 The latter is called a *presence*, and it is the foundational building block
 of the calculus.
 At first glance, this might not seem like a meaningful